Sahilll94/CourseGPT-Backend/README.md

 }
 ```

-The user can send the topics in JSON format with key as topic and value as the question that they want to ask.
+The user can send the topics in JSON format as body with key as topic and value as the question that they want to ask.

 ![Overview of Postman](/postman.png)